"jcr:3039df5d-7ebe-47db-b72d-915e5475fd6d" (String)

 This is important, because many firms are currently investing in new approaches (such as Google's "Objectives and Key Results", OKR) as well as in predictive analytics.
 These tools have the potential to solve some challenges that firms have struggled with for decades, such as slack building in performance goals and biased forecasts.
 However, we need solid research to distinguish between hype and actual improvements."

-Research at Frankfurt School often centers on big problems in society, including climate change and wealth inequality.
+Research at Frankfurt School often centres on big problems in society, including climate change and wealth inequality.
 Take, for example the work of finance professor Yigitcan Karabulut:

 After a lot of hard work, the tangible output of research is a publication in a scientific journal.
-We asked Professor Sascha Steffen about the publication that is closest to his heart:
+We asked Professor Sascha Steffen about the paper that is closest to his heart:

 "Even though it is not my best published paper, I am very happy about my paper on the "dash for cash" of firms during the current COVID crisis.
 It was not only the first paper that scrutinized this but also unearthed some subtle drivers of corporate cash holdings.